 Here’s a few more “coffee benefits”:

 - Attracts worms that aerate and loosen the soil

-- Helps deter some common garden pests and bacteria
+- Helps deter some common garden pests like slugs and bacteria

 Quite a number of Starbucks locations have bins of used coffee grounds that can be collected for use in a garden.
 Most coffee shops will do the same.

 These materials decompose naturally and compost easily or added individually to the soil.
 They all play an important part in adding nutrients and building soil as soil amendments acting as almost a slow-release fertilizer.

 Overall, the addition of banana peels and coffee grounds to your rose growing program is a viable and sustainable way of making sure your roses produce maximum results – flowers.